Federal Direct Loans

 • Graduate Student: $138,500 (includes undergraduate and graduate borrowing)

-• Doctor of Pharmacy and PhD in Psychology, Clinical Science Students: $224,000 (includes undergraduate and graduate borrowing)
+• Doctor of Pharmacy, PhD in Psychology, Clinical Science and Master of Public Health (MPH) students: $224,000 (includes undergraduate and graduate borrowing)

 • In addition to the aggregate loan limit, which determines the maximum amount of Federal Direct Subsidized Loans a student can borrow over the course of their education, there is also a time limit for how long a student is eligible to borrow these loans.
 The Department of Education has stipulated that a student can only receive Federal Subsidized Loans for a period up to 150% of the length of the borrower's educational program.
 For a 4-year Bachelor's degree, a student can receive Federal Subsidized Loans for up to six years.
 If a student does not complete their program within six years, the student will not be eligible to receive any future Federal Direct Subsidized Loans (although the student may still be eligible for Federal Direct Unsubsidized Loans).
 The student will also lose the interest subsidy on their existing Federal Direct Subsidized Loans, which means that interest will begin to accrue on those loans.